image from 1917 Suffolk Chronicle & Mercury newspaper.

 Walter was 15 years old, an Errand Boy – Butcher’s.
 He was living with his parents & siblings.

 Walter, 36, a Mariner – Stoker – Manure & Chemical Works.

 Ernest Joseph Burgess, 9, born Ipswich.

 William George Burgess, 4 months, born Ipswich.

-Walter is also remembered on Holy Trinity Church memorial Ipswich.
+Walter is also remembered on the war memorial at Holy Trinity Church, Ipswich.